For SellersSeller Guide

 EBITDA Multiples in the Death Care Sector

 Valuation multiples in the death care industry can vary significantly based on a multitude of factors, including the business’s size, geographic location, profitability, growth prospects, quality of management, and market position.
-For funeral homes and cemeteries, typical EBITDA multiples range from 4x to 7x [6].
+For lower middle market funeral homes and cemeteries, typical EBITDA multiples range from 4x to 7x [6].
 However, it is crucial to understand the nuances that drive these variations:

 • Lower Multiples (4x-5x EBITDA): Often apply to smaller, single-location businesses with limited growth potential, owner-dependent operations, or those in declining markets.
 These businesses may have less diversified revenue streams or require significant capital investment post-acquisition.